Timeline: Hip Replacement Surgery

 - Walking will likely be easier.
 You may be able to walk to the bathroom without help.

 - You will be discharged from the hospital if you are doing well.
 Some people stay longer if they have complications.

 - Depending on your situation, you may go straight home or to a rehab facility, where you'll recover.

 4+ Days After Hip Replacement Surgery

-- Report any signs of infection -- such as increased redness or fever -- to your doctor right away.
+- Report any signs of infection -- such as increased redness, drainage from the incision, or fever -- to your doctor right away.

 - Keep doing the suggested physical therapy exercises.